adam-singer/game_loop/README.md

 ## Why game_loop ? ##

 1\.
 Focus on your game not on the browser platform.
-A perfect main loop requires code which properly combines input, display, and state management.
+A perfect main loop requires code which properly combines input, time, display, and state management.
 Writing this code is tedious, error prone, and ultimately, a waste of time.

 ## Getting Started ##